montoyamoraga/tiny-trainable-instruments/docs/en/8-contributing.md

 * Open your repository online

-* Open ayour pull request and wait for comments or approval
+* Open your pull request and wait for comments or approval

 ## Contributing documentation